The Silent Cry, Anne Perry

 Trigger Warning, Sexual Assault is a plot point discussed below

 William Monk's old partner, John Evan is called in to a case where a rich young man and his father are severely beaten and left for dead in the London slum of St. Giles.
-When he arrives, expecting to find two dead bodies, he finds instead, Rhys Duff has survived, but his father, Leighton has survived.
+When he arrives, expecting to find two dead bodies, he finds instead, Rhys Duff has survived, while his father, Leighton, has died.
 As the trail goes cold, Evan wonders what Monk would do in his shoes.
 And he discretely arranges to have former Crimean Nurse, Hester Latterly look after Rhys in his recovery.

-Meanwhile, Monk is hired by the wife of a sweatshop owner to find out who is raping armature prostitutes in Seven Dials.
+Meanwhile, Monk is hired by the wife of a sweatshop owner to find out who is raping amateur sex workers in Seven Dials.
 Monk takes the case, moved to anger at the violence of crime.
 He consults Evan, to see if the police have found anything, and later Runcorn.
-But Runcorn gives both Evan and Monk a hard truth, these women sell their bodies, no KC is going to prosecute a man who refuses to pay his prostitute, no matter how violent the crime.
+But Runcorn gives both Evan and Monk a hard truth, these women sell their bodies, no KC is going to prosecute a man who refuses to pay his sex worker, no matter how violent the crime.

 With Monk still in denial of his feelings for Hester Latterly and Sir Oliver Rathbone just awakening to his, Hester is finding out which man she respects and loves more.
 Now they are on opposite sides of this tragedy, and Hester shows her loyalty to the truth.
 It's one only she can uncover, proving once and for all, she is the cleverest of the lot.